 Abby’s Ohana Tea prides itself in its efforts in sustainability.
 The tea in our tea garden is grown under the strictest of organic practices and we mulch our excess tea trimmings back into our farm’s own compost along with the Hāpu‘u tree fern fronds mixed with organic crumbles and liquid organic feed to nourish and grow our tea.
 We try through our processes to be as carbon neutral as possible, letting the tea soak up as much carbon as possible, creating a richer soil.
 Picking and processing by hand, we leave the land better than we found it for the generations that are coming after we are gone.

-Although our teas sold here are grown within a few miles of each other, the teas take on their own distinctive taste and flavor.
+The teas take on their own distinctive taste and flavor.
 Each cultivar has its own genetic makeup which is expressed in its growth rate, leaf shape and thickness, moisture content and chemical composition, not forgetting the touch of the tea crafter too.

 The Benikaori cultivar which we use to make our Kīlauea Beauty was developed to produce a black tea that has a flavor uniquely suited for the American market.
 Benikaori 2+1 leaves and shoots are withered overnight and hand rolled over a period of 2 hours before each tea ball is carefully separated into the individual rolled tea leaves and allowed to oxidize under conditions of high humidity until the tea has transformed from emerald green to a deep bronze and a jasmine fragrance fills the room.
 After oxidation is completed the tea is wok fired and finished to a water content of 3-4%.